JuliaAI/LearnAPI.jl/README.md

 ```

 This is an example of a **model trait** declaration.
 A complete list of traits and the
 contracts they imply is given in TODO.

 > **MLJ only.** The values of all traits constitute a model's **metadata**, which is
 > recorded in the searchable MLJ Model Registry, assuming the implementation-providing
 > package is registered there.

-We add a trait declaration to distinguish our ridge regressor from other regressors that
+We also add a trait declaration to distinguish our ridge regressor from other regressors
-make *probabilistic* or *interval* predictions:
+that make *probabilistic* or *interval* predictions:

 ```julia
 MLInterface.prediction_type(::Type{<:MyRidge}) = :deterministic